HaijiangYan/VSscripts/readme.txt

 %Check history
 git log (--pretty=oneline)

-%Get back to the last edition
+%Get back to the last version
 git reset --hard HEAD^
-%Get back to any edition
+%Get back to any version
 git reset --hard commit id.
 %Check commit id
 git reflog
 %Give up your changes in work directory, go back to the version in stage or master git checkout -- filename
-%unstage (delete the edition in stage) git reset HEAD filename
+%unstage (delete the version in stage) git reset HEAD filename

 %remove the file in wd and repository